 SM has a tendency to be more severe in each subsequent generation, and with an earlier onset.
 Breeders should follow the SM Breeding Protocol.
 Also, the confirmation indicator research described above is to aid in risk assessment to provide breeders with a tool to use with their breeding stock.

 • Donate by buying the book, For the love of Ollie.

 • Participate in the Syringomyelia Cavalier Collection Scheme.

 • Ease your dog's symptoms by using a comfortable harness instead of a collar and leash.
-One of the best harnesses for cavaliers with CM/SM symptoms is the BRILLIANT K9 "Lucy Small" harness, available on Amazon.
+One of the best harnesses for cavaliers with CM/SM symptoms is the BRILLIANT K9 "Lucy Small" harness.
 It is easy to put on and easy to take off.
 Watch the videos: "Opening the harness" and "Walking the dog with the harness".

 Finningley, Doncaster, UK -- February 1, 2015 -- Northern and Eastern Counties Papillon Club.
 "Syringomylelia and Chari-like Malformation", featuring Penny Knowler.
 The seminar will be held at Finningley Village Hall, Finningley, Doncaster, DN9 3DA.
 The cost of £15-00 includes lunch.
 The club also will be holding a raffle and donating part of the entry fee to the research programe.
 Contact Eileen Roberts at 0116 2570277 for reservations or additional information.